Keto Lemon Cookies

-No, an authentic lemon cookie recipe is made with sugar, wheat flour, and both contain lots of carbs that are not suitable for a keto diet.
+No, the classic lemon cookie recipe is made with sugar and wheat flour.
+Both contain lots of carbs that are not suitable for a keto diet.

-All you need to make these simple keto lemon cookies are 7 ingredients:
+All you need to make these simple keto lemon cookies are the following ingredients:

 Place the mixing bowl in the fridge for 10 minutes to set the cookie dough.